Financial Self Care

 Review your spending habits from the thirty thousand foot view.
 Doing this will allow you to see what categories are coming in under budget OR where your spending has increased in other categories.
 Take the time to analyze whether or not the increase in spending was due to a one time purchase or if you are needing to be more intentional about spending during the month.
 Click here to view and download our free budget worksheet.

 In addition, with many people working from home instead of going into an office, budget items such as gas or public transportation costs may have decreased from last year.
 Have you adjusted your budget to reflect these changes?
 How about the daily coffee or sandwich that you would normally get at the office?
 Reallocating these “old allowances” can make room for new goals and spending habits in the new year!

 Find ways to lower your current obligations.
 When was the last time you reviewed your monthly bills?
 Is there a streaming service that you no longer use or a subscription that you are no longer enjoying?
 Canceling a service you no longer use can free up money to be used elsewhere!
 In addition, simple steps like going paperless or setting up automatic payments can lead to discounts on monthly bills.

 Review insurance products.
 When it comes to insurance, no one likes to be surprised by an unexpected medical bill or an out of pocket cost.
-Taking the time to be sure that your coverage still fits your needs is great, but finding an insurance broker to help ensure that the coverage you need is at a cost that is right for you is also important.
+Taking the time to be sure that your coverage still fits your needs is great, but finding an insurance broker to help confirm that the coverage you need is at a cost that is right for you is also important.
 There are even Health Savings Accounts that can be paired with certain health coverage options that allow you to pay for medical needs with pre-taxed dollars.